MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/new-environments-visual-studio-teams-branch-retail-projects.md

 ## Deploy a development environment

 Use the LCS portal of your implementation project to create a cloud-hosted development environment.

-Make sure that you're signed in to the correct user account.
+1. Make sure that you're signed in to the correct user account.
 This user account is used to create the tenant of the development machine.
 For example, if you're signed in to LCS as `lily@pad.com`, the environment is set up for the @pad.com tenant and expects users from that tenant.
 Although other users can be added, the POS activation must be done by a user from that tenant.
 In some cases, user accounts from different domains can be used, such as when customers, partners, or other parties use email accounts from different domains.
 In these cases, coordination is required during POS activation, because only the tenant that was used during deployment can activate users.

-Select the correct version, select **DEVTEST**, and then select **DEV**.
+1. Select the correct version, select **DEVTEST**, and then select **DEV**.
 Enter a meaningful and unique name, and make sure that the machine name is also unique in the advanced settings.
 The process of preparing the machine might take a couple of hours.

 Because there is currently no Dev branch, you can skip the process of mapping Azure DevOps to the local directories.
 However, you will have to complete that process later.

 ## Create the Dev and release branches

-As was mentioned earlier, you must have a branch that holds changes that are often made but less often tested.
+As previously mentioned, you must have a branch that holds changes that are often made but less often tested.
 You must also have a branch that holds the source code for production.
 The following illustration shows the expected hierarchy.

 ![Main branch hierarchy](./media/6-main-branch-hierarchy.png)

 Follow these steps to create the branches.

 1. Sign in to a development environment.
-2. Start Microsoft Visual Studio as an administrator, and make sure that you signed in by using an account that has access to the Azure DevOps project.
+2. Start Microsoft Visual Studio as an administrator, using an account that has access to the Azure DevOps project.
 3. In Team Explorer, connect Visual Studio to the Azure DevOps project, if this connection doesn't already exist.
 4. Map the **Trunk**/**Main** folder to a local folder (if this mapping doesn't already exist).
 This mapping is temporary.
 5. In Source Control Explorer, right-click the **Main** folder, and then select **Branching and Merging** \> **Convert to Branch**.